 Students who apply by the Feb.
 15th deadline and who are selected as exchange students will pay OSU tuition and fees.
 Other qualified students can go on this program, but will pay the Sussex tuition.
 All students pay their room and board directly to Sussex.

 Sussex offers a summer program of study, the International Summer School at Sussex.
 Summer students enroll at Sussex for one of two four-week sessions.
-Please visit Summer Sussex website for details, and see the Program Coordinator for assistance in applying.
+Please visit Summer Sussex website for details.

 As Europe's largest city, London is so much more than Roman walls, medieval churches, and sprawling Tudor mansions.
 It is a modern hub of activity where past and present ideas meet as one.
 No city in the world maintains a population as diverse.
 Immigrant influences from every corner of the globe--Africa, Asia, Latin America, and Europe--give London its rightful name as the world's capital.
 There is a never-ending array of things to do and see in and around London.